 Catedral de Sevilla boggles the mind.
-Not only it’s incredibly huge but also unbelievably magnificent inside!
-It’s the most stunning cathedral I’ve ever been to, so far.
-From the dome ceilings to the columns and to the marble floors, everything is just amazingly stunning.
-I honestly had goosebumps as soon as I got in and looked up the domes so high and richly ornamented.
-The Gothic architecture itself commands strength, power and beauty.
-It’s beautiful.
-It’s grand.
-And it leaves you speechless.
+Not only incredibly huge but also unbelievably magnificent inside!
+It’s the most stunning cathedral I’ve ever been to so far.
+Everything is incredibly gorgeous, from the dome ceilings to the columns and marble floors!
+I honestly had goosebumps as soon as I got in and looked up the high and richly ornamented domes.
+The Gothic architecture itself commands strength, power, and beauty.

 Catedral de Sevilla (Seville Cathedral) is also known as “The Cathedral of St. Mary of the See.”

 It is the largest Gothic Cathedral in the World.

 And the third-largest Catholic Church in the World.

 It’s been a UNESCO World Heritage Site since 1987.

 The vaulted ceilings and domes are incredibly breathtaking.

 You must stop and scale the interior with your eyes, from floors to vaulted ceilings.

 You have to stop taking photos for a while and wonder about the complexities and beauty of this cathedral.

 There are thousands of tiny sculptures anywhere you look.